-When we hear of starchy foods, like bread, pasta, and baked potatoes, it is often associated with something negative, something to avoid or limit.
+When we read about starchy foods, like bread, pasta or baked potatoes, it is often associated with something negative, something to avoid or limit.
 But resistant starch is actually very good for us and something we should strive to include in our diet on a daily basis.

 Most carbohydrate-rich foods contain starches.
 Starches are essentially long chains of glucose.
 In other words sugar.
-(This is why starches get such a bad rap).
+Consequently, this is probably why starches get such a bad rap.

 Sugar, from carbohydrates, along with fats and proteins, is what fuels the body.

 Starchy foods range from highly refined foods, like white bread, over whole grains and legumes, and on to vegetables and fruits like carrots, potatoes, and bananas.

 Most of the starch you eat gets converted into sugar and as such serves as fuel for the body.
 But not all starches are created equal.
 Resistant starch is different, and it can radically alter your intestinal gut microbiome for the better, and in doing that have a positive impact on your health and general well being.